kilianmuller/kilianmuller.github.io/index.md

 I made the jump from academia to industry to work at the startup [LightOn](https://lighton.ai).
 In its hardware research division I built optical processors - specialized machines that perform random projections for randomized numerical linear algebra and machine learning applications.

+Lately I have become interested in the application of tools and techniques developed by the machine learning community to problems in optics.

 ---

 You can find my PhD thesis [here](https://pastel.archives-ouvertes.fr/tel-01127067).